pal03377/master-thesis/thesis.typ

 The security of Athena is very important, and strict measures are in place to ensure this.
 As per~#nfrlink(<nfrMutualAuthentication>), both Artemis and Athena authenticate each other using a shared API secret on all requests, maintaining the integrity and confidentiality of the data.
 Additionally, stringent data protection measures, in line with~#nfrlink(<nfrDataLeakagePrevention>), ensure that confidential student data is not leaked outside the Athena and Artemis systems.

 *Maintenance Criteria*
-To maintain the relevance and utility of Athena over time, the system is designed to support the seamless development and integration of new modules, fulfilling the goal of~#nfrlink(<nfrNewModuleDevelopment>).
+Focusing on developer extensibility, Athena is architected to allow effortless integration of new modules and functionalities, fulfilling the goal of~#nfrlink(<nfrNewModuleDevelopment>).
 Complementing this, Athena is built to be easy to maintain and update, with comprehensive and clear documentation on system architecture and code as per~#nfrlink(<nfrSystemMaintenance>).

 To ensure that Athena is user-friendly and maintainable, extensive documentation is prepared.
 Detailed user documentation, as specified in ~#nfrlink(<nfrUserDocumentation>), will enable tutors and administrators to effectively utilize the system.
 For future development and maintenance needs, a comprehensive developer's guide is made available, detailing the system architecture, database schemas, and module development process, as outlined in~#nfrlink(<nfrDevelopersGuide>).